seanjgildea/SoftwareEngineeringNotes/awsSolutionsArchitect.md

 - You can also write to Edge Locations
 - You can clear/invalidate cached objects ( But you will be charged )

+## Snowball & Snowball Edge

+- Import to and from S3
+-